hm-faisal/skynotice/README.md

 ### Features.

+- **Give current weather update with location**.
+  Provide current weather update with your current location based on your Geolocation. if access denied weather update will be default location "Chittagong, BD"

 - **City-based Weather Search**.
   Lookup any city and get the current weather data along with the current, max, and min temperature.